cloudinary-devs/cloudinary-face-rekognition/README.md

 ### Setting Up the Cloudinary Environment
 Next, set up your Cloudinary environment:

 1. Log in to your Cloudinary account and go to your [Media Library](https://cloudinary.com/console/media_library/folders/all/).
-In the root folder, create two folders called ‘training’ and `assets`.
+In the root folder, create two folders called `training` and `assets`.

 2. Go to  [**Upload Settings**](https://cloudinary.com/console/settings/upload) and enter in the **Notification URL** field the API Gateway endpoint you configured above.
 Cloudinary sends upload and tagging notifications to this endpoint, a requirement for this app.
+Note: This notification url under settings is a global entry and will get notifications for all events from Cloudinary - even the ones that are not necessary for this app.
+Instead of using this global entry, you can provide notification urls when doing uploads to get upload notifications only.
+More details at - https://[Upload API Reference](https://cloudinary.com/documentation/image_upload_api_reference#upload_method)

     ![Cloudinary Settings](https://cloudinary-res.cloudinary.com/image/upload/blog/face-recognition/cloudinary-settings.jpg)

-## Using the app
+## 3. Using the app
 Now that all the components are in place, you can start using the app.
 First, set up a trained collection by indexing your facial images with Amazon Rekognition.
 In order to do this, all you have to do is upload them to the `training` folder.

 **Note**  To create a trained collection, upload single-face images only to the `training` folder.
 Multiple-face images are not supported for this app.